-Dwarf fothergilla is one of those shrubs that serves double duty.
+Dwarf fothergilla is one of those shrubs that serve double duty.
 The bush has landscape value in both spring and fall.
 Growers always on the lookout for the unusual will be drawn to the odd fragrance of its blooms.
-Learn how to grow this North American native so that your own yard can profit from its selling points, not the least of which is its compact size.
+Learn how to grow this North American native so that your yard can profit from its selling points, not the least of which is its compact size.

-Botany of Mt.
-Airy Dwarf Fothergilla Shrubs
+Botany of Mount Airy Dwarf Fothergilla Shrubs

 Fothergilla gardenii is classified as a deciduous flowering shrub.
 The genus name (when it doesn't begin with a capital letter) essentially functions as one of the bush's common names.